 The surname Harm was first found in Surrey where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1150 when Walter Harm held the estates.

-Important Dates for the Harm family
+Early History of the Harm family

 This web page shows only a small excerpt of our Harm research.
 Another 83 words (6 lines of text) covering the years 1235, 1327, 1797, 1455, 1487, 1704, 1759 and 1704 are included under the topic Early Harm History in all our PDF Extended History products and printed products wherever possible.